 Linda Rodriguez, EdD

-Linda received her bachelor’s degree in Psychology from Texas A&M University, her first master’s in counseling from the University of Houston, a second master’s in educational leadership from University of St. Thomas, and her doctorate in administrative leadership and supervision from the University of Houston.
-Linda is also an adjunct professor for the University of St. Thomas where she teaches graduate coursework in counseling and is a certified youth mental health first aid instructor.
+Linda has a bachelor’s degree in Psychology from Texas A&M University, a master’s degree in counseling from the University of Houston, a second master’s degree in Educational Leadership from the University of St. Thomas, and her doctoral degree in Administrative Leadership and Supervision from the University of Houston.